Twitter struggles to boost monthly user growth, shares fall

 The company's second-quarter net loss widened as it took a $55 million impairment charge and revenue fell 4.7 percent.

-Twitter has been trying to boost revenue through live-streaming deals, but suffered a setback in April when it lost a deal to live stream NFL games this year to Amazon.com Inc (AMZN.O).
+Twitter has been trying to boost revenue through live-streaming deals, but suffered a setback in April when it lost a deal to live stream NFL games this year to Amazon.com Inc .

 Twitter's average monthly active users was 328 million in the second quarter ended June 30.
 Analysts were expecting 328.8 million, according to financial data and analytics firm FactSet.